ebadi/investment-resources/README.md

 - Security Analysis: Principles and Techniques by Benjamin Graham
 - Expectations Investing by Michael Mauboussin
 - Damodaran on Valuation Damodaran on Valuation
+- The Wisdom Of Finance: Discovering Humanity in the World of Risk and Return by Mihir Desai

 ## Misc (Books)
 - Liar's Poker by Michael Lewis